sibi361/konkan-railway_live-train-position/README.md

 This project provides a lightweight yet feature-rich, alternative frontend to the the [Konkan Railway Current Train Position](https://konkanrailway.com/VisualTrain/) website.

-The frontend is powered by ReactJS and the backend runs on Vercel Serverless functions.
+The frontend is powered by ReactJS and the backend runs on Vercel Serverless Functions while relying on Vercel Postgres for the caching database.

 Based on [sibi361/konkan-railway_api](https://github.com/sibi361/konkan-railway_api).

 ## Available Endpoints

-All endpoints return JSON and serve at http://localhost:3000/ by default.

 - `/api/fetchTrains/`
     Returns live status about all the trains currently moving on the Konkan Railway

-    TODO: Appending `?latest` to the URL will trigger a manual update from the upstream

 - `/api/fetchTrain?tno=<TRAIN-NUMBER>`
     Returns an object containing information about the queried train such as
         - most recently touched station
         - arrived/departed time from that station
         - delay time i.e. whether the train is late or not

-    TODO: Appending `?latest` to the URL will trigger a manual update from the upstream

 - `/api/fetchStations/`
     Returns an object containing all the stations on the Konkan Railway route